St Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 a short informal pram service for pre-school children and their parents/carers, followed by craft/play and refreshments.
 We are always pleased to welcome new families.
 In the meeting room at 10am every Wednesday in term time.

-DECEMBER ECO TIP from A Rocha UK
+JULY ECO TIPS from A Rocha UK

 SNICKET SQUAD LITTERPICKING